molove/pia/README.md

 	# extract
 	unzip pia.zip

- install:
+install

 	make install

- uninstallation:
+uninstallation

 	# keep config files
 	make remove
 	# remove config files
 	make purge

- pia will now be installed and can be run from any directory with:
+pia will now be installed and can be run from any directory with

 	sudo pia